Geodesic Models with Convexity Shape Prior: Curvature Penalized Minimal Paths

 where $\psi:\bM\to\bR^+$ is a user-defined cost function, derived in this paper from the image data, see Section~\ref{sec_ACAPP}.
 The parameter $\beta\in\bR^+$ has the dimension of a radius of curvature, and modulates the strength of the curvature penalty.

-The curvature-penalized length~\eqref{eq_SecOrderLength} involves second-order derivatives of the curve $\gamma$, implicitly through $\cC(\beta\kappa)$, and is thus not directly amenable to global optimization via the Eikonal equation framework.
-Using the orientation lifting \eqref{eq_OL} one can however express curvature as a ratio of first order derivatives \eqref{eq_Curvature}, which motivates the following equivalent definition of energy
+The curvature-penalized length~\eqref{eq_SecOrderLength} involves second-order derivatives of the curve $\gamma$, implicitly through $\cC(\beta\kappa)$, and is thus not directly amenable to global optimization via the eikonal equation framework.
+Using the orientation lifting~\eqref{eq_OL} one can however express curvature as a ratio of first-order derivatives~\eqref{eq_Curvature}, which motivates the following equivalent definition of energy

 where $\cF:\bM\times\bE\to[0,\infty]$ is an orientation-lifted Finsler metric defined for any point $\fx=(x,\theta)\in\bM$ and any vector $\dot\fx=(\dx,\dot\theta)\in\bE$.
 The geodesic metric can be expressed in terms of the curvature penalty function $\cC$ and modulation parameter $\beta$~\cite{mirebeau2018fast}